 SHARPP can be reached in several ways, including:

-- Our 24/7/365 support hotline, (603) 862-7233 that is available even on holidays and during school breaks.
+- Our 24/7/365 support hotline - (603) 862-7233 - that is staffed even on holidays and during school breaks.
 You don't need to be experiencing a crisis to call!
-We also work with those who are supporting someone who has experienced violence.
+We also work with those who are supporting someone else who has experienced violence.

 - Visiting our office located in Wolff House, directly in front of UNH Health and Wellness.
-In-person support is available Monday-Friday 9am-3:30pm.
-Students can walk in and meet with an advocate, no appointment is required, though they can be made.
+In-person support is available Monday-Friday 8am-4:30pm and can be accessed through drop-ins or by making an appointment.

 - During business hours, SHARPP can be reached by calling our office at (603) 862-3494.
-(Note our office is closed the week between Christmas and New Years, and also shuts down during curtailed operations.)
+(Note: our office is closed the week between Christmas and New Years, and also shuts down during curtailed operations.
+During those times, our helpline remains staffed.)

-In addition to alcohol, however, students should be aware that date rape drugs are present on college campuses and in society in general.
-They can be colorless, odorless and tasteless.
-Signs that one might have been drugged include:
+In addition to alcohol, students should be aware that "date rape drugs" are present on college campuses and in society in general.
+They can be colorless, odorless, and tasteless.
+Signs that one may have been drugged include:

 - Feeling more intoxicated than usual when drinking the same amount